49 IoT Monetization Case Studies

 49.11.1 Key Concepts Covered

-Ring Case Study Hardware is the “wedge” – subscription conversion and ecosystem expansion drive long-term value 20-30% freemium conversion rate
+• Ring Case Study: Hardware is the wedge; subscription conversion and ecosystem expansion drive long-term value.
+Critical metric: 20-30% freemium conversion.

-Carrier Examples Sponsored data, zero-rating, and QoS tiers represent practical SDP implementations $2-10/device/year for NB-IoT
+• Carrier Examples: Sponsored data, zero-rating, and QoS tiers show how pricing is implemented in practice.
+Critical metric: $2-10/device/year for NB-IoT.

 1. Hardware is necessary but insufficient – subscription and service revenue generates 5-9x higher lifetime value than one-time product sales